-Keeping your online menu updated can be a huge challenge for cannabis retailers.
+Keeping your online menu updated can be a huge challenge for cannabis retailers, especially if you're just opening a dispensary.
 It’s a time consuming and inefficient task when done manually.
 Automating your online menu to match live inventory in your point-of-sale system not only saves you time on data entry, but also provides customers with more accurate information and seamless shopping experience.

 What is Leafly?

 With more than 16 million monthly visits, Leafly is the world’s leading source for consumers to find cannabis.
 According to Chief Product Officer, Jason Makuch, Leafly’s mission is to create a world-class consumer experience for cannabis product discovery and to empower cannabis businesses to attract and retain loyal customers through advertising and technology services.

 Having an online dispensary profile and menu on Leafly is an easy way to drive localized visibility to a targeted audience of cannabis consumers.